SilasZhao/EasyABC_adapted/README.md

 # EasyABC_adapted
-This is an adapted version of EasyABC that allows midi2abc convert midi to abc in batch.
+This is an adapted version of EasyABC that allows midi2abc to convert midi to abc in batch.